What Determines the Price of Bitcoin?

 Current Bitcoin Price

-While Bitcoin had a phenomenal run in 2021, bearish macro economic conditions have put downwards pressure on Bitcoin's price for the first half of 2022.
-Heading into the second half of 2022, many investors are still bullish on both Bitcoin and the asset class as a whole.
-Take a look at the most up-to-date Bitcoin price.
+While Bitcoin had a phenomenal run in 2021, bearish macroeconomic conditions have put downward pressure on Bitcoin's price for the first half of 2022.
+Heading into the second half of 2022, many investors are still bullish on Bitcoin and the asset class as a whole.
+Take a look at the most up-to-date Bitcoin price to better understand what determines Bitcoin price.

 Who Changes the Price of Bitcoin

-No one person can change the price of Bitcoin significantly –– except maybe Elon Musk and Michael Saylor.
+No one person can change the price of Bitcoin significantly –– except maybe Elon Musk or Michael Saylor.
 The aggregate amount of buy and sell orders from all the crypto investors in the market is what changes the price of Bitcoin.
-But some players in the crypto space have more impact on Bitcoin’s price than others.
+Some players in the crypto sector have more impact on Bitcoin’s price than others.

-Satoshi Nakamoto, the anonymous creator of Bitcoin, owns 1 million Bitcoin, and could potentially change the price of Bitcoin if it is ever sold.
-But this is an extremely unlikely scenario, as Satoshi would expose his identity if he ever sold his bitcoin.
+Satoshi Nakamoto, the anonymous creator of Bitcoin, owns 1 million Bitcoin and could potentially change the price of Bitcoin if it were sold.
+But this is an unlikely scenario, as the action would expose identity if that sale took place.

 Bitcoin Crashes